100 Loves of Jerusalem, that I miss so much, (and the list is in no order whatsoever, just the first 100 things that popped into me noggin):

 We left Ein Gev and were kind of headed home, but with a lot a lot of historical stops on the way.
 This place is known for its beautiful mosaics, especially this one.
 It’s really incredible how much detail and shading they get just from putting together all of these little rocks.
 Could you imagine making something like this?
 Not me.

-The sign said, “It is forbidden to wet or stand on the mosaics,” so I peed outside. :)There was also in old Roman road that you can all the wear and tear on and paths from old wheels.
 After that place, we went to another place that had something to do with Elijah.
 We sang some hymns.
 Love it.

 Then I went on a roof and it had a map things pointing to many different cities and places.
 JERUSALEM!
 I love that place, so so so much.